noopsio/noops/README.md

 ## Create a handler
 A handler represents an HTTP handler of the project and can be configured individually.
 The strength of noops is that each handler can be written in a different programming language.

+> [!Note]
-:warning: Note: *The creation of handlers is simplified by templates.
+> The creation of handlers is simplified by templates.
-Templates can be updated via `noops template update`.*
+> Templates can be updated via `noops template update`.

 The following command creates a new handler called *hello-rust* and lists all installed templates from which one can be selected interactively.
 As the chosen name for the handler suggests, let's select the *Rust Hello World* template.
 ```